kaichaosun/yap/README.md

 - Substrate tutorial, [Build a parachain](https://docs.substrate.io/tutorials/build-a-parachain/)
 - [Rococo Network](https://substrate.io/developers/rococo-network/)

 From the tutorial, I found the parachain template, latest version is polkadot-v0.9.40 at the time of writing.
-So I cloned the repo, renamed to parachain, and put it in yap repo,
+So I cloned the repo, renamed to `parachain`, and put it in yap repo,

 ```shell
 git clone -b polkadot-v0.9.40 --depth 1 https://github.com/substrate-developer-hub/substrate-parachain-template
 mv substrate-parachain-template parachain
 ```

+To ensure the code is working, I then ran `cargo test` in parachain folder, and all the tests past!
+After some code cleanup, I'm happy to wrap the day!